CST BLOG

 Glutamine Metabolism and Cancer

-• Glutamine, the most abundant free amino acid in circulation and in intracellular pools, serves as a primary substrate to generate energy in the often poorly vascularized and nutrient-deprived tumor microenvironment.
+• Glutamine, the most abundant free amino acid in circulation and intracellular pools, serves as a primary substrate for generating energy in the often poorly vascularized and nutrient-deprived tumor microenvironment (TME).

-• Specific amino acid transporters enable glutamine to enter cells where it is then converted to glutamate in the mitochondria which serves as a precursor to the TCA cycle intermediate a-ketoglutarate.
+• Specific amino acid transporters enable glutamine to enter cells, where it is then converted to glutamate in the mitochondria.
+Glutamate serves as a precursor to the TCA cycle intermediate a-ketoglutarate.

 • The isocitrate dehydrogenase enzymes (IDH1 and IDH2) play a central role in glutamine metabolism by catalyzing the reversible oxidative decarboxylation of isocitrate to yield a-ketoglutarate.
 Mutations in both IDH1 and IDH2 have been linked to the metabolic reprogramming observed in a variety of cancers.

-• Inhibitors to the mitochondrial enzymes glutaminase (GLS) and glutamate dehydrogenase (GDH), which block the conversion of glutamine to glutamate and catalyze the formation of a-ketoglutarate respectively, are currently being investigated in clinical trials to treat a range of malignancies.
+• Inhibitors of the mitochondrial enzymes glutaminase (GLS) and glutamate dehydrogenase (GDH), which block the conversion of glutamine to glutamate and catalyze the formation of a-ketoglutarate, respectively, are currently being investigated in clinical trials to treat a range of malignancies.

 Lipid Signaling and Cancer